 At the other extreme is pine.
 It is readily available, cheap, and easy to work but will have a more limited life span due to the softness and the low-density nature of the timber.
 It easily absorbs moisture, which leads to swelling, shrinking, and cracking at a much faster and higher rate than a quality timber like ipe, hinoki, or teak.

-Most new wooden tubs are treated by the manufacturer with multiple coats of sealer.
+Most new timber baths are treated by the manufacturer with multiple coats of sealer.
 Some are given clear coats of fiberglass.
 If the tub is sealed in this way, a simple abrasion-free cleaner is all that is required.

-If the tub is sealed with oil, a wipe down with vinegar will normally suffice.
+If the timber baths are sealed with oil, a wipe-down with vinegar will normally suffice.
 Of course, oiled surfaces can be easily and quickly refreshed according to the manufacturer’s instructions.
 But all manufacturers of wooden tubs recommend that their products be used for soaking, not cleansing.